 There are three clear aspects of the Primary Computing Curriculum:

 - Digital Literacy (DL)

 The core of computing is Computer Science, in which pupils are taught the principles of information and computation, how digital systems work and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, pupils are equipped to use Information Technology to create programs, systems and a range of content.
 Computing also ensures that pupils become Digitally Literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world. ( CAS Primary Computing )

 How is this taught at Alumwell Junior School?

 At Alumwell, we have chosen to use the Purple Mash Computing Scheme of Work from Year 3 to Year 6.
 The scheme of work supports our teachers in delivering fun and engaging lessons which help to raise standards and allow all pupils to achieve to their full potential.
 We are confident that the scheme of work more than adequately meets the national vision for Computing.
 It provides immense flexibility, strong cross-curricular links and integrates perfectly with the wider curriculum here at Alumwell.

 In addition to these units we offer further authentic projects that promote opportunities for cooperation and creativity.

-- Create a 3D virtual art gallery in Sketch Up to showcase finished pieces of work in an art topic,
+- Creating a 3D virtual art gallery to showcase finished pieces of work in an art topic.